datafund/data-receipts-summary/README.md

 # Consents Summary

 [React](https://facebook.github.io/react) plugin for displaying Consents Summary.
-Each consents details can be shown as Consent Receipt in human-readable JSON form.
+Each consent's details can be shown as Consent Receipt in human-readable JSON form.

 Quick Use
 -----------------------